MultiVox: A Benchmark for Evaluating Voice Assistants for Multimodal Interactions: Main Results

-\textbf{Models Struggle to Recognize Background Sounds} In this category we test the understanding of background music, sound and ambient noise.
-The evaluation of acoustic scene understanding reveals significant limitations, with the model achieving only a 23.7\% grounding score in this category.
-The model correctly identifies background sounds in just 28\% of cases, with particularly poor performance in music recognition compared to general environmental sounds.
-Of the 28\% correctly identified cases, general background sounds account for approximately 89\%, while music recognition constitutes only about 11\% of successful identifications.
-In questions with ambient noise, we observe that the model demonstrates resilience to noise when processing queries.
-However, it still does not have the capability to perceive noise.
-It appears to rely predominantly on visual cues rather than acoustic features, as evidenced in approximately 17\% of cases where noisy environments were identified primarily through visual context (such as crowded airports).
+\textbf{Models struggle to utilize background sounds} In this category we test OLMs understanding of background music, sound and ambient noise.
+The evaluation of acoustic scene understanding reveals significant limitations, with Qwen achieving 15\% grounding score.
+Among these correct inferences, there is no significant different in performance among music recogntion and environmental sound recognition.
+Gemini performs much better at understanding background sound and music, achieving 54\% accuracy and we observe that it is also notably better at music understanding tasks.
+In questions with ambient noise, we observe that both OLMs demonstrate resilience to noise when processing queries.
+However, they still are limited in their capability to perceive noise.
+For instance, Qwen appears to rely predominantly on visual cues rather than acoustic features, as evidenced in approximately 39.5\% of cases where noisy environments were identified primarily through visual context (such as crowded airports).

-\textbf{Models rely on textual cues for emotion understanding} Our analysis reveals that in 71\% of cases, the model used textual content rather than acoustic features to infer emotion.
-While emotions typically have a strong correlation with text, we deliberately introduced adversarial samples (Fig~\ref{fig:main_diagram} where textual and acoustic emotional cues conflict, leading to the model correctly identifying emotion in only 48\% of instances.
-We observe similar performance trends in other paralanguage categories where there is an over-reliance on textual cues.
+\textbf{Models rely on textual cues for emotion understanding} While OLMs perform comparatively better in emotion understanding, we observe that they tend to rely on textual content rather than acoustic features.
+For instance Qwen explicitly relies on text in 71\% of cases and 26\% of the cases with Gemini.
+While emotions typically have a strong correlation with text, we deliberately introduced adversarial samples (Fig~\ref{fig:main_diagram} where textual and acoustic emotional cues conflict.
+Moreover, the confounder pairs have different emotions and we observe that Qwen only gets both emotions right in 27\% cases and Gemini in 50\% of the cases.
+We observe similar performance trends in other paralanguage categories where there is an over-reliance on textual cues and the overall visual context.

+\textbf{Limitation in spoken instruction following} We observe that open-source OLMs are limited in their spoken instruction following~\cite{chen2024omnixrevaluatingomnimodalitylanguage}, especially for instructions used in speech grounding where a grounding questions precedes the actual sample in our benchmark.
+Moreover, detailed explanations for answer could help in further detecting and penalizing modality shortcuts.
+For future work, we could consider using text modality as input to speech grounding questions for deeper analysis with instructions to explain its response.